Documentation Given After Completing HAZWOPER Training

 Fireproof and Waterproof Storage Options:

-3. Fireproof and Waterproof Document Bags: These specialized bags offer a combination of fireproof and waterproof protection.
+3. Fireproof and Waterproof Bags: These specialized bags offer a combination of fireproof and waterproof protection.
 They are portable and can hold multiple documents.

 5. Offsite Storage: Another option is to store physical copies at an offsite location, such as a bank safety deposit box.
 This provides an extra layer of security in case of disasters like fire or flooding at your home or workplace.